nginxinc/kubernetes-ingress/examples/custom-resources/backup-directive/transport-server/README.md

-# Support for Type ExternalName Services in Transport Server
+# Support for Backup Directive in in Transport Server

-The Ingress Controller supports routing requests to services of the type [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname).
+The Ingress Controller supports routing requests to a service specified as `Backup`.

-An ExternalName service is defined by an external DNS name that is resolved into the IP addresses, typically external to the cluster.
-This enables to use the Ingress Controller to route requests to the destinations outside of the cluster.

-**Note:** This feature is only available in NGINX Plus.
+The `backup` service is of type [ExternalName](https://kubernetes.io/docs/concepts/services-networking/service/#externalname).

 ## Prerequisites